 The Tupperware party is back.
 Although you may not have heard the term “social commerce,” it’s not something entirely new under the sun.
-Like the Tupperware parties of yore, it’s essentially world-of-mouth marketing or direct-to-consumer selling – but in a nifty new package.
+Like the Tupperware parties of yore, it’s essentially word-of-mouth marketing or direct-to-consumer selling – but in a nifty new package.
 Instead of in someone’s living room, the action happens online.

 So, it’s word-of-mouth, direct-to-consumer… but what is it?
 Social commerce is a combination of social media and eCommerce, where products are (mostly) sold directly on a social media platform.
 It can manifest in various ways.
 At its most basic, social commerce is experienced as a personalized or curated list of products in a feed that consumers can scroll and “discover” and buy.
 There’s also social shopping, in which consumers use social media to find reviews and recommendations to guide their purchase decisions.